gotk3/gotk3/README.md

 ## Installation

-gotk3 currently requires GTK 3.6, 3.8, or 3.10 and GLib 2.36 or 2.38.
+gotk3 currently requires GTK 3.6, 3.8, or 3.10, GLib 2.36 or 2.38, and
+Cairo 1.10 or 1.12.

-The gtk package requires glib and gdk packages as dependencies, so only one `go get` is necessary for complete installation.
+The gtk package requires the cairo, glib, and gdk packages as dependencies, so only one `go get` is necessary for complete installation.

 The build process uses the tagging scheme gtk_MAJOR_MINOR to specify a build targeting any particular GTK version (for example, gtk_3_8).